UCL/research-computing-with-cpp/session01/index.md

 ### Drawbacks for Unit Testing?

+* Don't know how
+    * This course will help
 * Takes too much time
     * Really?
-* Don't know how
-    * This course will help
-* IT WILL SAVE TIME in the long run
+    * IT SAVES TIME in the long run

 ### Unit Testing Frameworks

-Generally, very similar
+Generally, all very similar

 * JUnit (Java), NUnit, CppUnit, phpUnit,
 * Basically